ElliottYan/ElliottYan.github.io/_pages/about.md

 I am a first-year PhD student at WestlakeNLP, where I am supervised by Professor Yue Zhang.
 Prior to this, I was a researcher at WeChatAI, Tencent, where I worked with Dr. Fandong Meng.
 I obtained my master's degree in Computer Science from Tsinghua University, where I was supervised by Professor Jian Li and Professor Ying Liu.
-I obtained my bachelor's degree in Computer Science from Beijing University of Posts and Telecommunications.
+I obtained my bachelor's degree from Beijing University of Posts and Telecommunications.

 My research interest includes natural language generations, especially language models and machine translation.